amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 [*Read more about timetk.*][2]

 &emsp;&emsp;Before we proceed it is important to keep in mind that just because the data contains timestamps, does not necessarily mean it is the correct timestamp.
-The timestamp could be in UTC where the data was collected in another part of the world, e.g. times of midnight and midday does not correlate with the date.
+The timestamp could be in UTC where the data was collected in another part of the world, e.g. times of midnight and midday does not correlate with the data.
 This is sometimes the case when working with time series data.
-However, for this hackathon, this was ignore and the datetime is just considered as a continuous variable.
+However, for this hackathon, this was ignored and the datetime is just considered as a continuous variable.

 {% highlight r %}
 # separate data into junctions